 Healing ulcers - H. pylori-negative, NSAID-induced

 The NSAID should be stopped.
-More than 90% of gastric or duodenal ulcers heal with eight weeks of standard-dose H2-receptor antagonists, eg ranitidine 150 mg twice a day if NSAID is discontinued.
+More than 90% of gastric or duodenal ulcers heal with eight weeks of standard-dose H2-receptor antagonists - eg, ranitidine 150 mg twice a day if the NSAID is discontinued.
+However, PPI drugs are now the mainstay of treatment rather than H2-receptor antagonists.

 A large randomised trial has not shown any difference in gastric ulcer healing between groups receiving esomeprazole 40 mg, esomeprazole 20 mg and ranitidine.
 NICE recommends full-dose PPI for two months.

-A systematic review of randomised trials found that double-]dose H2-receptor antagonists reduce risk of both gastric and duodenal ulcers.
 PPIs are better than standard-dose H2-receptor antagonists and misoprostol for prevention of duodenal ulcers.
 Patients with high cardiovascular risk should continue to receive prophylactic low-dose aspirin and full-dose naproxen is the preferred NSAID.
 Co-therapy with a PPI or misoprostol is recommended for these groups.
+If patients are unable to tolerate PPI treatment, a systematic review of randomised trials found that double-dose H2-receptor antagonists reduce risk of both gastric and duodenal ulcers.

 H. pylori-negative NSAID-negative ulcer